Unreleased

 New subcommand: sort

-The sort subcommand takes your sequences in FASTA format and output sequences grouped by dataset in the form of a directory tree.
-Each subdirectory corresponds to a dataset and contains output FASTA file with only sequences that are detected to be similar to the reference sequence in this dataset.
+The sort subcommand takes your sequences in FASTA format and outputs sequences grouped by dataset in the form of a directory tree.
+Each subdirectory corresponds to a dataset and contains an output FASTA file with only sequences that are detected to be similar to the reference sequence in this dataset.

 Example usage: